 In the past few years, Facebook has implemented new functionality to help their users be more proactive about managing their own profile’s legacy.

 As of today, users have the option to set a friend as a legacy contact or request that their profile be deleted after they pass away.

-To access this setting in Facebook, users simply click “Settings” > “General Account Settings” > “Manage Account.”
-The user will then be prompted with the following screen where a legacy contact can be added.
+To access this setting in Facebook, users simply click “Settings” > “General Account Settings” > "Memorialization Settings".
+The user will then be prompted to a screen where a legacy contact can be added.

 We had the opportunity to discuss the Facebook legacy process with Barak K., who recently lost his father.

 “My dad died this April, aged 76.
 He wasn't a huge Facebook user.
 But he was on fairly often, sometimes posting.
 Mostly reading.
 He and my mom had lived in South Africa, Israel and the US and so had friends and family in these countries and more — so it was a way to connect with them, stay in touch.” says Barak.

 “It was a pretty easy process.
 My dad was still logged in to his account on his computer.
 So, after making sure it was OK with my mom and brothers, a few days after he died I made myself his ‘legacy contact’ from within his account.
 Once I got his invitation, I accepted it from my account.
 I then got a 'Memorialize Request' email from Facebook.
 This was fast.
 Within the day.
 It was a bit confusing.
 It said:

 I'm very sorry for your loss, and thanks for reaching out to us.